Sharing is caring!

 When I was in pastry school, I dedicated a lot of time to understanding flavors of specific ingredients.
 One of my favorite ingredients to swap was sugar, specifically switching granulated sugar for brown sugar.
 When brown sugar is used in place of granulated sugar in simple syrup, it brings a rich, deep flavor thanks to the presence of molasses.

 This recipe was inspired by a popular coffee house beverage, the iced brown sugar shaken espresso.
 This syrup sweetens coffee while also playing up the roasted notes of the drink.
 The best part about this syrup is that it mixes in with both hot and cold beverages!
 You can also use it in lemonade recipes, iced tea, and cocktails!
+Wanna use it in food?
+You can use it in baking recipes and breakfast recipes like granola with coffee and hazelnuts!

-💕 why you’ll love this dark brown sugar simple syrup
+why this brown sugar syrup recipe works:

 🍯 sweet & caramelized.
 This classic simple syrup is perfect for bringing a sweet, deep, and caramelized flavor to any beverage you can think of!
 Brown sugar lemonade, anyone?!